baroacc/10x-card-from-template/README.md

   - **Supabase:** Serves as a comprehensive backend solution offering a PostgreSQL database, built-in user authentication, and real-time capabilities.
 - **AI Integration:**
   - **Openrouter.ai:** Enables integration with multiple AI models (OpenAI, Anthropic, Google, etc.) while managing API key costs.
+- **Testing:**
+  - **Vitest:** For fast and efficient unit testing of components and utility functions.
+  - **React Testing Library:** For component testing with a focus on user interactions.
+  - **Playwright:** For comprehensive end-to-end testing across multiple browsers.
 - **CI/CD and Hosting:**
   - **GitHub Actions:** For continuous integration and deployment pipelines.
   - **DigitalOcean:** For hosting using Docker containers.